ismaelJimenez/mamba_server/README.rst

 ============

 * Python 3.6+
-* Works on Linux, Windows, macOS, BSD
+* Works on Linux, Windows and macOS

 Install
 =======